 - The time period is shorter for lesser offenses.

-- Arrests and criminal charges that never result in a conviction or other formal disposition have no waiting period before a person may petition for an expungement.
+- Arrests and criminal charges that never result in convictions or other formal dispositions have no waiting period before a person may petition for an expungement.

 Note: Even expunged records can be reviewed by prison administrators if you’ve been convicted of subsequent charges.

 Which Types Of Criminal Records Are Not Permitted To Be Expunged In New Jersey?

 Not all convictions and arrest records are permitted to be expunged by New Jersey law.
 For example, even though DWI/DUI is a serious crime that carries severe penalties, New Jersey categorizes drunk driving as a traffic offense.
 Therefore, DUI/DWI convictions may not be expunged.

 On a positive note, however, New Jersey does not report DUI convictions to the National Crime Information Center (NCIC) database.
 Subsequently, a criminal background check won’t reveal DUI convictions.
 No one will ever know that a DWI arrest has occurred in New Jersey unless the Motor Vehicle Commission records are checked.
 In fact, all motor vehicle-related convictions are excluded from being expunged.